davschne/git-without-fear/README.md

 - Conceptually, a rebase detaches part of your commit history and reattaches it on a new "base" or "parent" commit.
 It does this by starting at the new base commit, then applying each commit on top of it.
 - Rebase can be useful for keeping the graph tidy and orderly.
 	- Merging introduces special "merge" commits that can clutter up the history.
-	- Depending on how you're displaying your history, you may see commits from the two branches either interspersed or sorted in some other way (confusing!).
+	- After merging, depending on how you're displaying your history, you may see commits from the two branches either interspersed or sorted in some other way (confusing!).
 - A rebase, on the other hand, rewrites ALL the commits of one branch, moving them forward in time so that they appear to have been written after all the commits of the base branch.
 - It alters the timestamps on the commits and gives them new hashes, but it doesn't change their content (unless using interactive rebase).
 - Handy hints: